jefflill/checkrr/NAS-SETUP.md

 #   --force             - force deletion of dirs even if not empty
 #   --times             - preserve file modification times

-# This is safer to use most of the time because it'll keep files
+# By default, this script won't remove extranious files on the target when they
-# on the backup even when they no longer exist on the source.
+# don't exist on the source.
+This is a safety thing to prevent the loss of

-if [[ "$1" == "clean" ]; then
+# backed up files due to mistakes or corruption in the source (this happened
+# to me before I had a NAS).
+#
-    # Use this occasionally to clear extranious files and folders
+# Use the "--clean"" option to remove extranious files on the target.
 # from the backup.

+if $clean; then
     echo
     echo "backing up (CLEAN)..."